gromacs/gromacs/docs/reference-manual/functions.rst

    value 1), but it should not be used for new simulations.
 All current
    |Gromacs| tools will automatically generate type 4fdn instead.

--  [subsec:vsiteN] A linear combination of :math:`N` atoms with relative weights :math:`a_i`.
+-  A linear combination of :math:`N` atoms with relative weights :math:`a_i`.
 The weight for atom :math:`i` is:

    .. math:: w_i = a_i \left(\sum_{j=1}^N a_j \right)^{-1}

-    There are three options for setting the weights:
+-   There are three options for setting the weights:

    -  center of geometry: equal weights